Monolith AI software accelerates development of world-class vehicles

 • The Monolith platform leverages valuable engineering data and machine learning algorithms to rapidly find critical new insights hidden in historic and current test data.

-• Listed by Gartner as a Cool Vendor for AI in Automotive and featured in Forbes magazine, Monolith is used by other globally-renowned engineering teams including Honeywell and Siemens.
+• Listed by Gartner as a Cool Vendor for AI in Automotive and featured in Forbes magazine, Monolith is used by other globally-renowned engineering teams including Siemens.

 • Discover more from Monolith here

-20 June 2022 (11am BST) London, UK., – Monolith, an AI software platform used by the world’s leading automotive, aerospace, and industrial engineering teams from Siemens to Honeywell, announced today that engineering teams at the BMW Group, the world’s leading premium manufacturer of automobiles and motorcycles, are using its software to accelerate the development of their world-class vehicles.
+20 June 2022 (11am BST) London, UK – Monolith, an AI software platform used by the world’s leading automotive, aerospace, and industrial engineering teams like Siemens, announced today that engineering teams at the BMW Group, the world’s leading premium manufacturer of automobiles and motorcycles, are using its software to accelerate the development of their world-class vehicles.
 By training Monolith self-learning and data-driven models with the company’s valuable engineering test data, engineers can now use AI to solve previously impossible physics challenges and instantly predict the performance of highly complex systems like crash and aerodynamics tests.

 data driven model using model parameters from BMW using monolith ai machine learning platform